openstack/glance/doc/source/db.rst

     glance-manage db version

-This will print the current migration level of a glance database.
+This will print the current migration level of a Glance database.

 Upgrading an Existing Database